michaelficarra/ECMAScript-Glossary/README.md

 <dt><a name="global"/>global
   <dd>A <a href="#property">property</a> of <a href="#gobal-object">the gobal object</a>.
 <dt><a name="global-object"/>[the] global object
-  <dd>An special object that serves as the root of every scope chain and the <a href="#context">context</a> of code executed in the global environment (outside any function body).
+  <dd>A special object that serves as the root of every scope chain and the <a href="#context">context</a> of code executed in the global environment (outside any function body).
 <dt><a name="hoisting"/>hoisting
   <dd>The treatment of a statement within a lexical environment as if it had prefixed the non-hoisted statements.
 In ECMAScript, variable declarations (without their optional initialisations) and <a href="#function-declarations">function declarations</a> are hoisted.
 <dt><a name="IIFE"/>IIFE